-This electronic authorization will be valid for all subsequent semesters until the student submits a written request to the Finance Office to cancel the authorization.
+This electronic authorization will be valid for all subsequent semesters until the student submits a written request to the Finance & Accounting Office to cancel the authorization.

 Box No. 1: Allows the College to apply financial aid to all current charges that are incurred for educationally related activities – books, supplies, miscellaneous fees, fines, etc., in addition to tuition & fees/room & board.
 For a book advance to be approved, the form must be filed with the 1st box checked.

 Box No. 2: Allows the College to apply financial aid to outstanding charges from the prior year (up to $200).

 Students who qualify for the Bookstore Advance program have the option of using excess financial aid to purchase textbooks at the NCF Bookstore prior to their aid being disbursed.

 This deferment is not an additional award but an estimated amount based upon the student’s financial aid award less unpaid charges on his/her account.
 The maximum deferment amount is $600.
 In order to qualify for the book advance, students must have a Title IV authorization form on file with box No. 1 checked.